War in Donbas: 2021–2022 escalation

+During 2021, there was an uptick in ceasefire breaches and attacks by Russian-backed forces in the Donbas.
+OSCE observers reported more than 90,000 ceasefire violations throughout 2021; the vast majority in Russian-controlled territory.

-According to Ukrainian authorities, in the first three months of 2021, 25 Ukrainian soldiers were killed in the conflict zone, compared to a total of 50 that had died in all of 2020.
-According to the Ombudsman of the DPR, 85 soldiers and 30 civilians were killed in January–October 2021 as a consequence of military action.
+According to Ukrainian authorities, 25 Ukrainian soldiers were killed in the first three months of 2021, compared to 50 killed in all of 2020.
+According to the Ombudsman of the DPR, 85 of its fighters and 30 civilians were killed in January–October 2021.

-In late March–early April 2021, the Russian military moved large quantities of arms and equipment from western and central Russia, and as far away as Siberia, into occupied Crimea and the Voronezh and Rostov oblasts of Russia.
-A Janes intelligence specialist identified fourteen Russian military units from the Central Military District that had moved into the vicinity of the Russo-Ukrainian border, and called it the largest unannounced military movement since the 2014 invasion of Crimea.
-Commander-in-Chief of the Ukrainian Armed Forces Ruslan Khomchak said that Russia had stationed twenty-eight battalion tactical groups along the border, and that it was expected that twenty-five more were to be brought in, including in Bryansk and Voronezh oblasts in Russia's Western Military District.
-The following day, Russian state news agency TASS reported that fifty of its BTGs consisting of 15,000 soldiers were massed for drills in the Southern Military District, which includes occupied Crimea and also borders the Donbas conflict zone.
-By April 9, the head of the Ukrainian border guard estimated that 85,000 Russian soldiers were already in Crimea or within 40 km of the Ukrainian border.
+In late March–early April 2021, the Russian military moved large quantities of arms and equipment into occupied Crimea and the Voronezh and Rostov oblasts of Russia.
+A Janes intelligence specialist called it the largest unannounced military movement since the 2014 invasion of Crimea.
+On 10 April, Russian state news agency TASS reported that fifty of its battalion tactical groups consisting of 15,000 soldiers were massed for drills in the Southern Military District, which includes occupied Crimea and also borders the Donbas conflict zone.
+The head of the Ukrainian border guard estimated that 85,000 Russian soldiers were already in Crimea or within 40 km of the Ukrainian border.